 3. Credit Card Interest Rate Reduction Scams

 Credit card scams are mostly robocalls that target seniors by offering them interest rate reductions on their credit cards to help pay off debt.
 They will even offer zero interest rates to trick you into acting fast by paying a fee.
-In some instances, scammers claim that they only need to confirm your credit card information to complete the offer.
+In some instances scammers will run a check deposit scam, presenting seniors with a fraudulent loan advertisement that results in a check being deposited for a loss.
+In other instances, scammers claim that they only need to confirm your credit card information to complete the offer.
 Robocall scams tend to ask for credit card numbers, social security numbers, and related personal information.
 These scams may affect your long-term financial options.
 For instance, if you truly are interested in paying off debt by consolidating it through a personal loan, you’ll need to meet a minimum loan credit score.
 However, your ability to do so after succumbing to this type of scam may be very difficult due to the impact they have on your credit score.

 Be careful when sharing your credit card information, especially with companies claiming to lower interest rates.
 Sharing your personal information with the wrong person could be detrimental to your credit history and future finances.